-Table 2-1Summary of Key Project Attributes
+Table 2-1 Summary of Key Project Attributes

-Project Component Summary Description Project Life Approximately 31 years.
-Projected three years of construction, 28 years of mining operations (overlapping with years 2 and 3 of construction) and two years of final landform shaping.
+Project Component Summary Description Project Life Approximately 30 years.
+Projected three years of construction, 28 years of mining operations (overlapping with years 2 and 3 of constructions) and one year of final landform shaping.
 Mining Method Open cut mining to a depth of approximately 160 metres below ground level (mbgl).
-Resource Recovery Approximately 396 million tonnes (Mt) of ROM coal from coal seams in the Rangal and Fort Cooper Coal Measures (Leichhardt Seams, Vermont Upper Seam and Vermont Middle Lower Seam).
-ROM coal will be extracted using truck and excavator, supported by cast blasting and dozer push operations.
+Resource Recovery Approximately 353 million tonnes (Mt) of ROM coal from coal seams in the Rangal and Fort Cooper Coal Measures (Leichhardt Seams, Vermont Upper Seam and Vermont Middle Lower Seam).
 Annual Extraction Forecast extraction of approximately 15 Mtpa of ROM coal, with a forecast peak extraction of up to approximately 17 Mtpa of ROM coal from the Project.
-Management of Waste Rock and Coal Approximately 2,062 million bank cubic metres (Mbcm) of waste rock would be placed in the waste rock emplacement including within the footprint of the open cut void.
-Rejects Coal reject material would preferentially be emplaced in-pit during the Project, however disposal of coal rejects within the out-of-pit waste rock emplacement may be required (e.g. at the commencement of the pits when there is no in-pit storage available).
+Management of Waste Rock and Coal Rejects Approximately 2,012 million bank cubic metres (Mbcm) of waste rock would be placed in the waste rock emplacement including within the footprint of the open cut void.
+Co-disposal of CHPP coal reject material from the Project CHPP within waste rock emplacement areas.
 Product Transport Construction and use of train load-out and rail spur infrastructure for the transport of up to approximately 11 Mtpa of product coal by rail to port.
 An average of three (over the life of the Project) and a maximum of eight loaded train departures per day.
 Water Management On-site water management system comprising water management storages and collection drains, flood levees, up-catchment diversions, sediment control and open cut dewatering.
 Water Supply Mine water supply to be obtained from inflows to open cut areas, processing water re-use and recycling, treated wastewater, rainfall and runoff collection and supplementary raw water supply expected from the Eungella pipeline network and/or surrounding mining operations.
 Mine water supply may also be obtained from flood harvesting, which would only include flood water taken flowing through site (i.e. surface runoff) during major rainfall events, and would not include take from the Isaac River during flood events.
 Electricity Supply Construction of a 132 kV/22 kV electricity switching/substation and 132 kV ETL to connect to the existing regional power network.
 General Infrastructure A range of supporting infrastructure including an MIA, CHPP and other ancillary infrastructure.
 Workforce During operation, the Project would directly employ approximately 500 personnel .
 Initial construction activities would require approximately 500 personnel.
 Rehabilitation Progressive rehabilitation of waste rock emplacements and surface disturbance areas.
-At Project closure, three residual voids would remain in perpetuity, all of which have a post-mining land use (PMLU) (i.e. no proposed Non-use Management Areas [NUMAs]).
+At Project closure, four residual voids would remain in perpetuity.
 Operating Hours Mining, processing and train loading and rail movements on the Project rail spur would occur 24 hours per day, seven days per week.
 Estimated Capital Investment Value Approximately \$1 billion.

-1 Note: Whitehaven WS Pty Ltd (Whitehaven WS) is investigating automation of the fleet for the Project.
+Note: Whitehaven WS is investigating automation of the fleet for the Project.
 Direct employee numbers include consideration of automation.
 Employee numbers may increase depending on the extent of automation.
+This EIS has considered the effect of the extent of automation on employee numbers as part of the impact assessment.